Tebiremen/simple_shell/README.md

-Aitebiremen Okojie and Samuel Iyebhora alt text
+Aitebiremen Okojie and Samuel Iyebhora.

 Description
 A simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
 This program was written entirely in C as a milestone project for ALX Africa Software Engineering.